Anti-Hero (song): Commercial performance

-In Germany, "Anti-Hero" scored Swift her first top-ten song on the Top 100 Songs chart since "Look What You Made Me Do", debuting at number eight and later peaking at number seven.
+Elsewhere, "Anti-Hero" scored Swift her first top-ten song on Germany's Top 100 Songs chart since "Look What You Made Me Do", debuting at number eight and later peaking at number seven whilst charting for 70 weeks, becoming Swift's longest-running single on the chart.
 "Anti-Hero" charted at number one in Belgium and Latvia, for six and three non-consecutive weeks, respectively.
 It broke the all-time records for the most streams for a song by an international artist in a week and day on Spotify Brazil and Canada.
-It received a gold certification from Music Canada by within its first five days.
+It received a gold certification from Music Canada within its first five days.
+"Anti-Hero" also topped the Canadian Hot 100 for five weeks, and marked her ninth number-one song in Canada.
+"Anti-Hero" was the ninth-most-streamed song of 2023 according to the International Federation of the Phonographic Industry (IFPI), with an equivalent of 1.31 billion global subscription streams.
+The hook "It's me, Hi, I'm the problem, it's me" turned into a meme.